jacogreyling/pexeso/README.md

 ## Technology

 This project is forked from [Aqua](https://github.com/jedireza/aqua) which is built with the [hapi](https://hapijs.com/) framework.
 Hapi is a [Node.js](https://nodejs.org/en/) project used by Walmart to handle all (millions) mobile transactions.
 We're also using [MongoDB](http://www.mongodb.org/) as a data store for user registration and game scores.

-Game tiles are retrieved from various data sources via the [CA Live API Creator](https://www.ca.com/us/products/ca-live-api-creator.html) using RESTful API's.
+Game cards are retrieved from various data sources via the [CA Live API Creator](https://www.ca.com/us/products/ca-live-api-creator.html) using RESTful API's.
 Statistics are provided through a custom build telemetry plug-in.
 It uses [Redis](https://redis.io) as a global state store and Hapi's multi-strategy object caching service called [catbox](https://github.com/hapijs/catbox).
 This allows for scaleability in a multi server environment.

 The front-end is built with [React](https://github.com/facebook/react) developed by Facebook.
 We use [Redux](https://github.com/reactjs/redux) as our state container.
 Client side routing is done with [React Router](https://github.com/reactjs/react-router).
 Time keeping and formatting is done by the excellent library [Moment.js](https://momentjs.com).
 Graphs are built using [Chart.js](http://www.chartjs.org), a phenomenal open source HTML5 charting project.
 Unit testing is done via [Lab](https://github.com/hapijs/lab) and API / Performance testing with [CA BlazeMeter](https://www.blazemeter.com) and JMeter.

 Lastly, we're using [Gulp](http://gulpjs.com/) and [webpack](https://webpack.js.org) for our build and packaging system and [CA CD Director](https://cddirector.io/#/home) for continuous delivery orchestration, deploying to Amazon AWS on-demand.